-If you, or someone you care for, are disabled or receive disability benefit, then you may be entitled to some form of financial help with energy bills.
-There are a number of different schemes and support available, depending on your eligibility.
+If you, or someone you care for, is disabled or receives disability benefit, then you or they could be entitled to financial help with energy bills.
+There are varying levels of support and availability for those who need it.

-If you or someone you care for are finding it difficult to keep warm in winter, you may be eligible for the Warm Home Discount scheme.
-With the scheme, you could receive a discount of £140 on your electricity bill for the winter of 2014/15.
-If entitled, the discount would be deducted from your electricity bill between October and March, rather than being paid to you directly.
-Read more about the warm home discount scheme.
+If you, or someone you care for, is finding it difficult to keep warm in winter, you or they may be eligible for the Warm Home Discount scheme, which you could help get you a significant discount on your energy bill.

-If you struggle to manage payments for your energy bills and you have accumulated some debt, you can contact your energy supplier about a Fuel Direct Scheme.
-Fuel Direct can aid energy bill management for those receiving benefits, by taking outstanding payments directly and automatically from your benefits.
+If you struggle to manage payments for your energy bills and have gotten into debt, you can contact your energy supplier about the Fuel Direct Scheme.
+Fuel Direct can aid energy bill management for those receiving state help by taking outstanding debt, in parts, automatically from their benefit payments.

-If you are in doubt about any of your entitlements concerning disability discount on utility bills, you should make it a priority to call your energy supplier should be able to give you all the information you need.
+If you are in doubt about any of your entitlements concerning disability discount on utility bills, you should make it a priority to call your energy supplier.
+They will be able to give you all the information you need.
 They often offer those who are disabled help with energy bills.
 You can also find out more at GOV.UK.